Artist Rebecca Luncan at art opening with her family at Winfield Gallery in Carmel, California

 An exhibit of more than 1,000 selected pieces of art from students residing within the boundaries of the Edmonds School District

 A “Kids Create” area that provides children with guided art enrichment activities and hands-on experiences, as well as the ever-popular face painting

 The Festival Store, where you can purchase art posters, logo clothing, and other Festival memorabilia

 The Edmonds Arts Festival Association is a not-for-profit organization staffed entirely by volunteers who are passionate about its mission.
 All profits from the Festival are transferred to the Edmonds Arts Festival Foundation that distributes it back into the community in the form of art scholarships and community grants.”

 Come by Ghost Gallery to see hundreds of pieces under 12″ made by artists from around the world.
 There’s an enormous variety of artwork made using different styles and mediums.
 Go to their website or to Capital Hill neighborhood in Seattle to see them all in person!
-I’ve been doing lots of drawings lately and have given them some of these to add to the mix.
+I’ve been doing lots of drawings lately and have given them some of these animal portraits to add to the mix.